 Too much moisture gathers because of the glue, which causes a favorable environment for bacteria to grow and develop.

 It is best to see a medical professional if you notice signs of infection.
 Avoid buying over-the-counter remedies as their effectiveness is questionable.

 Instead, try some of the natural remedies including natural oils and plant extracts.

 These have a lot of anti-fungal properties as well as medical and anecdotal evidence of being successful.

 Do not leave fungus untreated for too long.
 Once the first symptoms appear, start searching for treatment.

-If left for too long, the stubborn infection can lead to permanent damage of your nails and eventual disintegration of the nail place.
+If left for too long, the stubborn infection can lead to permanent damage to your nails and eventual disintegration of the nail place.

 Arm yourself with patience.
 The infection can take several months to get rid of.

 Prevent yourself from contracting fungus in the first place.
 Always be mindful of communal areas and places.

 Hey – I’m Jemma – a certified nail technician and manicurist with over fifteen years of hands-on industry experience.
 I created AlmondNails.com to share all that I have learned about the nail industry – from the different types of manicures available, suggestions for wear, recommendations for keeping nails strong and healthy, all the way through to providing the best nail salon tips and practices.